 If you’re an administrator of an organisation's online services account, you also agree to:

-- manage access to our services by other users who are connected to your organisation, by:
+- manage access to our services by users linked to your organisation, by:

-The purpose of your commitment is to protect the integrity and security of:
+By honouring your commitments you help to protect the integrity and security of:

 - our online services, and

 - the information provided by you and other users.

 Failing to do so may result in a breach of security or privacy.

 Access to our online services is provided by your RealMe login.
 This system ensures secure access to all our sites and confirms who you are.

 You are responsible for keeping your RealMe username and password confidential.
 Any transactions on our sites linked to your RealMe username and password will be considered by us to have been made by you.

 There are two account types available on the Companies Register – individual and organisation.